udesly-adapter/university/docs/shopify/01 - Getting Started/04 - reading tips.md

-Below some tips to approach this documentation and wrap your head around the Adapter in the fastest way:
+Below some tips to approach this documentation and wrap your head around the Udesly App in the fastest way: